MAS Geneva Master of Advanced Studies in Finance 2024

 • Strengthen teamwork and project management skills

-• Develop a professional network to share knowledge and expertise around the world
+• Develop a professional network to share knowledge and expertise from all around the world

 Audience

 Graduate with a bachelor’s degree in business or finance.
-The programme also suits professionals with engineering or scientific background who wish to transit into a career in finance.
+The programme also suits professionals with engineering or scientific backgrounds who wish to transition into a career in finance.

 Learning outcomes